muntaqamahmood/muntaqamahmood/README.md

 # 👋 Hi there, welcome to my profile!
-I'm
+I'm a

 <!-- ## I'm a Student, Engineer, Tech Lover! -->